Table of Contents

 Telegraf is an agent for metrics collection.
 The Chronograf is the user interface for interaction with the stack and the visualization and monitoring platform.
 Kapacitor is a tool for data processing.
 Using Kapacitor, you can configure alerts and notifications for InfluxDB.

 The Chronograf is a tool compared with Grafana directly, as they are from the same pool of instruments.
 Using Chronograf, you can interact with the entire TICK-stack.
 The visualization and monitoring feature of Chronograf is just one of its useful capabilities.
-For example, Chronograf provides an interface for alerts configuration, but Kapacitor performs all the required work.
+For example, Chronograf provides an interface for alert configuration, but Kapacitor performs all the required work.

 In Chronograf, you can create and explore dashboards.
 But one important thing you should remember is that Chronograf comes developed specifically for working with the InfluxDB stack.

 Below you can see an example of the dashboard in Chronograf: